The Emirates Group: Modern history

-Towards the end of 2000, Emirates Airline was planning to start ultra-long-haul service to the East Coast and West Coast of the United States as well as nonstop flights to Australia and Argentina.
+Towards the end of 2000, Emirates was planning to start ultra-long-haul service to the East Coast and West Coast of the United States as well as nonstop flights to Australia and Argentina.
 Traffic continued to grow at a rate of 20 percent in 1999–2000.

 In 2001, Emirates SkyCargo Centre opened with a capacity to handle 400,000 tonnes a year.
 Emirates was also voted airline of the year by research consultancy Skytrax.
 Emirates took delivery of its 18th Airbus A330-200 and ordered two more, making it the biggest A330 operator in the world.
-The airline also announced an order worth $15 billion for 15 A380s, eight A340-600s, three A330s and 25 Boeing 777s.
+The airline also announced an order worth $15 billion for 15 Airbus A380s, eight Airbus A340-600s, three Airbus A330s and 25 Boeing 777s.
 A year later, the airline was again named airline of the year by Skytrax.
 Passenger level on Emirates in the 2001–02 financial year reached 6.3 million passengers, and cargo crossed 400,000 tonnes.
 The Group also announced a $275 million investment in new hangar complex at the Emirates Engineering Centre.
 Galileo Emirates was further expanded when the business acquired the distribution rights for Sudan and Tunisia.

 In early 2003, the Emirates flight catering was formed out of Emirates Abela Catering Company.
 Emirates flight catering employed over 5,400 staff.
 In its first year, the catering company produced over 16 million meals with a daily average of 45,000 meals.
 In the end of 2003, Emirates ordered 71 aircraft at a cost of $19 billion.

 In the financial year ending March 2003, Emirates carried 8.5 million passengers, an increase of 26%, and the airline posted an increase in profits of 94 per cent to Dhs907 million from Dhs468 million from the previous year.
 Dnata also launched its services in Kuwait.

 In 2004, Emirates ordered four Boeing 777-300ERs, with nine options, in a $2.96 billion deal.
 The SkyCargo fleet is increased with three Airbus A310-300s added to its six Boeing 747s.
 Emirates also signed a £100 million deal with English Premiership side Arsenal, which included the naming rights to its new stadium for 15 years and shirt sponsorship for eight years, starting from the 2006/07 season.
 By the end of 2003, Dnata began operations in Kuwait.

 In 2005, the Emirates Group workforce totaled 25,000, making it Dubai's largest employer.
 Passenger traffic also continued to rise with 12.5 million recorded that year.
 Emirates ordered 42 Boeing 777s in a deal worth $9.7 billion, the largest Boeing 777 order in history at the Dubai Airshow in 2005.
 In April 2005, Dnata started operations in Saudi Arabia.
 In June, Dnata bought over Changi International Airport Services, with Temasek Holdings retaining shareholding.
 In July, Emirates flight catering began operations at its new food point facility – a 10,000 square metre facility capable of producing 30 million meals annually.